rashed-23/Control_System_01_Matlab_Codes_and_Simulink/README.md

 # Control_System_01_Matlab_Codes_and_Simulink
 Here are the Control System 1 Lab Modules Solutions.

-<span style="color:red">Please use Matlab version 2021b or latest to open and simulation the simulink files.</span>
+🔴 Please use Matlab version 2021b or latest to open and simulation the simulink files.